AhmadBahr/Code-Crafter/README.md

 *   📊 Comprehensive Statistics Dashboard: Gain insights into your coding activity.
 *   ⚙️ Customizable Font Size Controls: Adjust the font size for optimal readability.
 *   🔗 Webhook Integration Support: Integrate with external services for automated workflows.

-  # Setup
+  # Setup:

+  ## Prerequisites:
-  Prerequisites: Software and tools required before setting up the project (e.g., Node.js, npm or yarn).
+  Software and tools required before setting up the project (e.g., Node.js, npm or yarn).
 *   Installation: Steps involved in installing project dependencies and setting up the development environment.
 *   Development Server: Instructions for starting the development server to run and test the code editor locally.
 *   Building for Production: Steps for building the project for deployment to a production environment (e.g., optimization, minification).